-Oxford is generally a very safe city and all our programmes take place in secure, supervised premises.
-The college entrances are supervised round-the-clock by college “porters” and usually CCTV cameras.
+All of our programmes take place in secure, supervised premises.
+The Centre entrances are supervised round-the-clock by “porters” and usually CCTV cameras.

-All the college offices have a valuables safe where students can store their passports, personal documents and other personal belongings.
+All the Campus Offices have a valuables safe where students can store their passports, personal documents and other personal belongings.

-All students under 18 years of age must ‘check in’ regularly during the day, for example at 8:00 am for roll-call, next with their teachers at morning classes, next in the afternoon for activities, next at dinner and finally in the evening before curfew (which will depend on age group).
+All students on courses for 8 - 18 years of age must ‘check in’ regularly during the day, for example at 8:00 am for roll-call, next with their teachers at morning classes, next in the afternoon for activities, next at dinner and finally in the evening before curfew (which will depend on age group).

 Each campus has its own 24 hour emergency telephone number.
-This number can be used by a student needing to contact a member of staff or for family trying to contact a student can call the campus office.
+This number can be used by a student needing to contact a member of staff.
+Family members wanting to contact a student can call the campus office.
 In the case of an emergency it is vitally important that we have the right contact details for students and their families, so please ensure that all contact information you give us upon registration is correct and up to date.

-Our college nurses are available to the students in the mornings and can provide students with basic medications such as paracetamol or throat lozenges.
+Our campus nurses are available to the students in the mornings and can provide students with basic medications such as paracetamol or throat lozenges.

 If a student requires to visit the doctor, it will come with an extra cost.
 Students who are not resident in the UK for more than 6 months are not eligible for National Health Service (NHS) treatment.
 Students are required to have full travel insurance which will cover any medical fees that they incur whilst attending Oxford Royale Summer Schools.
 This also applies to students on our programmes in the USA.

 Students must indicate if they are regularly taking medication or have any medical conditions when they make their application.

-While travelling, students should carry a small amount of British pounds with them to cover routine travelling costs such as food and water.
+While travelling, students should carry a small amount of British pounds/US dollars (as applicable) with them to cover routine travelling costs such as food and water.
 Larger amounts of cash should be kept in the safe in the Campus Office.

 Up-to-date weather reports can be found by visiting Oxford Weather.
-Please note that England is famous for variable weather, even in July and August, and a range of clothes should be packed.
+Please note that the UK is famous for variable weather, even in July and August, and a range of clothes should be packed.
 New Haven, where Yale's campus is based, is likely to be warm and humid during the summer months.

 You will be sent a kit list in your welcome pack that will explain exactly what you should bring.
 Please take a careful note of the requirement for smart clothes at events such as graduation on the students’ final evening with us.